slickage/baron/README.md

 ```

-Note: Be sure the two instances of `api_key` within bitcoin.conf match the `BARON_API_KEY` configuration of Baron.
+Note: Be sure to customize the two instances of `api_key` within bitcoin.conf to match the `BARON_API_KEY` configuration of Baron.
+Additionally the `/notify` and `/bocknotify` URL's must be correct to the hostname and port of your Baron instance and network accessible from the bitcoind.
+Please be certain to protect the network between bitcoind and Baron by running it on localhost, within a private network, or VPN.

 ### Running Baron
-First ensure that both insight-api and bitcoin are running and that their connection properties are correctly set in Baron's config.
+Both bitcoind and CouchDB must be running and Baron must be correctly configured to reach these external services.

 Running Baron with [node](http://nodejs.org)
 ```sh